Randy Gregg (ice hockey)

-Randall John Gregg (born February 19, 1956) is a Canadian former professional ice hockey defenceman who spent 10 seasons in the National Hockey League, and is a family physician in Edmonton.
+Randall John Gregg (born February 19, 1956) is a Canadian physician and former professional ice hockey defenceman who spent 10 seasons in the National Hockey League.
 He is best known for his time with the Edmonton Oilers, where he spent most of his career and won five Stanley Cups, in 1984, 1985, 1987, 1988 and 1990.

-Playing career
+Early life

-Gregg attended the University of Alberta to work toward a medical degree, and playing hockey was a secondary priority.
+Gregg was born in Edmonton.
+He attended the University of Alberta to work toward a medical degree, and playing hockey was a secondary priority.
 However, he became one of the top players in Canadian university hockey, leading the Golden Bears to two Canadian Interuniversity Athletics Union (CIAU) championships, and was CIAU Player of the Year in 1979.

+Career

-He received a contract offer from the New York Rangers but rejected it to spend the year with Father David Bauer and the Canadian national team, and captained Canada's entry at the 1980 Winter Olympics in Lake Placid.
+Gregg received a contract offer from the New York Rangers but rejected it to spend the year with David Bauer and the Canadian national team, and captained Canada's entry at the 1980 Winter Olympics in Lake Placid.

-Following the 1980 Olympics, Gregg took the unusual step of signing in Japan as a player-coach, and spent two full seasons playing there.
-He was at last convinced to accept an NHL offer by his hometown Edmonton Oilers, and joined the team for the 1982 playoffs, appearing in 4 games.
+Following the 1980 Olympics, Gregg signed in Japan as a player-coach and spent two full seasons playing there.
+He was at last convinced to accept an NHL offer by his hometown Edmonton Oilers, and joined the team for the 1982 playoffs, appearing in four games.

 In 1982–83, Gregg emerged as a regular on the Oilers' blueline, appearing in all 80 games and registering 6 goals and 28 points.
 Receiving as much notoriety from the fact that he had a medical degree as he did for his solid play on the blueline, he helped the Oilers reach the Stanley Cup finals in 1983.
 In 1983–84, he would have his finest NHL season, as he recorded career highs of 12 goals and 40 points, and then contributed 10 points in 19 playoff games to help Edmonton win their first Stanley Cup.
 Following the season, he was selected to represent Canada at the 1984 Canada Cup tournament.